csci-1301/csci-1301.github.io/docs/user_guide.md

 Templating files are under `templates` directory.

 Templates directory specifies layout files and stylesheets used in the website.
 These layouts are applied by pandoc when resources are built.

-Website CSS styles can also be found in this directory.
+For maintainability reasons it is preferable to apply templates during build time.
+This strategy makes it easy to edit templates later and apply those changes across all resources.
+Avoid applying templating to individual resource files whenever possible.

+Currently templates directory contains the following:

+- `templates/filters/default-code-class.lua` - this pandoc filter will annotate all code blocks by default, and such helps to apply the correct syntax highlighting to the generated documents
+- `templates/labs` - templates used for generating lab resources and associated pages
+- `templates/web` - templates for website and HTML format resources.

 # Repository Maintenance